Back to Blog

 After months of trial, error, and tears, I stumbled on something that actually works.

-It takes 15 minutes per week.
+It takes less than 10 minutes per week.

-I got my Sundays back.
+I got my Sunday nights back.

 Here's exactly what I do:

-Sunday Evening: My 15-Minute Routine
+Sunday Afternoon: My 10-Minute Routine

 Step 1: The Collection (5 minutes)

-I check three places:
+I check my three main sources of chaos:

-• Screenshot anything with dates or requirements
+• Screenshot anything with a date, deadline, or packing list.

 Step 2: The Magic (7 minutes)